boqs/cl-rtmidi/README.txt

-obviously everything could be done a bit neater if I was better at UNIX, but hey if you're reading this I guess you are probably a paren-slinging lisp cowboy and won't lose sleep over a few dodgy shell scripts...
+obviously everything could be done a bit neater if I was better at UNIX, but hey if you're reading this I guess you are probably a paren-slinging lisp badass and won't lose sleep over it...